kolkhis/tech-notes/linux/bash/loops.md

 ## `until` Loops

 The `until` loop will continue to run *until* a specific condition is met.
+This is essentially the opposite of a `while` loop.

 The basic syntax for this is like other loops.
 ```bash